crosswise-finance/crosswise-code-review-1.1/Code_Review_Router.md

     }
   ```
 - **Error**: _amountIn and _amountOut were used as if they were for all the intermediary pairs on the path, while they are only for the first and the last pair, respectively.
-- Solution: I would better to modify the _swap(.) function, which enumerates all the intermediary pairs and the amountIn and amountOut values of those pairs.
+- Solution: It would better to modify the _swap(.) function, which enumerates all the intermediary pairs and the amountIn and amountOut values of those pairs.

 </br>